H-Web3/Assign_Huss_proj/README.md

 ## Setting up the project

+Download the zip file, unzip it, open with vsCode or your favourite Editor,
+start running  (the code)
 - npm create vite@latest
 - npm install (for installing dependencies)
 - npm run dev (run server)